-G rowth Mindset R espect R esponsibility I ntegrity T rust "I can learn anything I want."
+G rowth Mindset Readiness I ntegrity T eamwork "I can learn anything I want."
 "Challenges help me grow."
 "Feedback is constructive."
-Be KIND Consider others' feelings Greet adults with Mr., Mrs., Coach, etc. Be accountable Do what is expected of you Be present, on time, and prepared for class Do the right thing Be sincere Follow the dress code Be honest Be true to your word Trust that your teachers want you to succeed Trust in your teammates and classmates
+Be accountable Do what is expected of you Be present, on time, and prepared for class Do the right thing Be sincere Follow the dress code Be honest Be true to your word Trust that your teachers want you to succeed Trust in your teammates and classmates

-Clarksville High School Daily Bell Schedule
+Clarksville High School Daily Bell Schedule 2023 - 2024

-Period Time Minutes
+PER TIME MIN

-1 8:00-8:45 45
+1 8:00-8:50 50

-2 8:50-9:35 45
+2 8:55-9:43 48

-3 9:40-10:25 45
+3 9:48-10:36 48

-CCR 10:30-10:55 PM Prosser eats lunch 25

-4 A Lunch - 10:55-11:25 30

-A Class - 11:30-12:15 45

-B Class - 11:00-11:45 45

-B Lunch - 11:45-12:15 30
+4 A Lunch - 10:41-11:11 CHS: PM Prosser, Clere, Embry, Florence, Harris, Hensel, Pratt, Snodgrass RA: Hankins, Huffman, Kays, Mitchell, Schoen A Class - 11:16 - 12:04 B Class - 10:41 - 11:29 B Lunch - 11:34 - 12:04 CHS: R. Clark, S. Clark, Hall, Lewis, Short, White 30 48 48

-5 12:20-1:05 45
+5 12:09-12:57 48

-6 1:10-1:55 45
+6 1:02-1:50 48

-7 2:00-2:45 45
+7 1:55-2:45 50

-Daily Schedule Details Student Day 8:00 am - 2:45 pm At 7:50 am students may enter the main hallways to get items for class.
-Students should collect all necessary items for the first period and head to class.
-Students are not allowed in the hallways until the 7:50 bell rings, unless they have a meeting with a teacher.
+Daily Schedule Details Student Day 8:00 am - 2:45 pm At 7:50 am students may enter the main hallways to get items for class Students should collect all necessary items for the first period and hea class.
+Students are not allowed in the hallways until the 7:50 bell rings unless they have a meeting with a teacher.
 Before School Routines STUDENTS WILL REPORT TO THE BUILDING WHERE THEY HAVE FIRST PERIOD CLASS.
 The Clarksville High School & Renaissance Academy buildings will both open at 7:30 am each school day.
 AM Drop Off 1st period CHS: All bus riders will enter through the cafeteria.
 Car riders and walkers may enter through A-lobby or the cafeteria entrance.
 The cafeteria entrance will be open only until 7:50 am.
 Cars will not be allowed to enter Steve Matheny Way (the road between CHS & CES) after 7:50 am.
 After 7:50 am all students must enter through A-lobby.
 Students must remain in A-lobby or the cafeteria until the 7:50 am bell rings.
 Students must have a pass to go to their locker or to see a teacher, prior to 7:50 am.
 Cafeteria entrance - Breakfast can be picked up upon entrance to the cafeteria.
 Students should find a seat and wait for the 7:50 AM bell to ring.
 A-Lobby entrance - Students entering through A-lobby will need to remain there until the 7:50 am bell rings.
 Students wanting breakfast should enter through the cafeteria.
 Additionally, when at all possible, students should enter through the cafeteria.
-1st period at RA: All bus riders will enter through the back bus drop off entrance.
-Car riders and walkers will enter through the main entrance.
+1st period at RA: All students will enter through the main entrance.
 Students may pick up breakfast upon entry to the building.
-Students should find a seat in the cafe and wait for 7:50 AM to enter the hallways and classrooms.
-Students must get a pass to see a teacher, prior to 7:50 am.

-Morning Shuttle to Prosser, Ivy Tech. & RA

-The shuttle to Prosser, Ivy Tech, and Renaissance Academy from CHS will leave at 7:35 am each school day from the CHS cafeteria entrance.
+Students will need to remain in the Cafe until the 7:55 AM bell rings.
+Students must get a pass to see a teacher, prior to 7:55 am.
+Morning Shuttle to Prosser, Ivy Tech, & RA The shuttle to Prosser, Ivy Tech, and Renaissance Academy from CHS will leave at 7:35 am each school day from the CHS cafeteria entrance.
 Students who miss the shuttle to Prosser or Ivy Tech will need to provide their own transportation and can ride school provided transportation back to CHS.
 Missing classes for these programs could be counted as an unexcused absence.